Loltolo-Lesapiti/hello-react-front-end/README.md

 ### Built With

-The Recipe App was built with:
+The Hello react-frontend was built with:

-- Ruby On Rails
-- PostgreSQL
+- React

 ### Live Demo